-James Bromley is a top entrepreneur and a co-founder of Katalyst Fitness.
-Previously Bromley helped SwiftKey, an AI powered keyboard to a successful acquisition by Microsoft in 2016.
-As Managing Director of Daily Mail Online, he was also one of the creators of what is now the world’s largest online newspaper.
+James Bromley is an entrepreneur who helped SwiftKey, an AI powered keyboard, to a successful acquisition by Microsoft in 2016.
+As Managing Director of Daily Mail Online, James was also one of the creators of what is now the world’s largest online newspaper.
 From an early age, curiosity has always been a key driver in Bromley’s success.
 He enjoys building teams of awesome individuals to create product that users love.
 In this video, Bromley discusses a very important lesson he learned during his youth about accountability of your actions even when things aren't going well.

 The Lesson That Changed My Life